Baizho/surface-typing-lab/README.md

 # Surface Typing Lab

-A research toolkit for studying inter-keystroke timing (IKT) patterns, built as a preliminary investigation into the methods of UniKey:
+A repository to look at inter-keystroke timing (IKT) patterns, investigating the methods used in the research paper UniKey:
-Enabling Surface-Based Typing with Commodity Smartwatches via Cross-Modal Learning (Tan, Chan, Han — UIST 2025). https://doi.org/10.1145/3746059.3747611
+Enabling Surface-Based Typing with Commodity Smartwatches via Cross-Modal Learning. https://doi.org/10.1145/3746059.3747611

 ---